-Outschool offers a huge range of online classes with different formats.
+Outschool offers a wide range of online classes with different formats.
 Most classes on Outschool are live online classes.

 Live online classes

 Live online classes include live meetings over video chat at scheduled times.
 A class could meet just once, or many times over a semester.
 Classes are more than the live meetings - most classes also involve independent work before or after the live meetings.

 Here's an example of a live online class:

 Flexible schedule classes

 Outschool also supports 'flexible schedule' classes that don't involve scheduled live meetings.
-These classes have a specific start and end date and lots of student-teacher and student-student interaction.
-The interaction is focused on asynchronous messaging using the Outschool classroom, games and activities, discussion and in-depth analysis, and occasionally video chats that are arranged on a custom basis.
+These classes have a specific start and end date and lots of learner-teacher and learner-learner interaction.
+The interaction is focused on asynchronous messaging using the Outschool classroom, games and activities, discussion and in-depth analysis, and occasional video chats that are arranged on a custom basis.

 Class Length: One-Time, Short, Semester, Ongoing